October 19, 2024

 How this hurts Webflow

-All of these points are challenging for us as an Agency but I think it's just as important to consider the impact of these gaps on Webflow's success.
+All of these points are challenging for us clients, freelancers, and agencies but I think it's just as important to consider the impact of these gaps on Webflow's success.

 Freelancers and Agency partners can't sell what they can't see